xelacast/speak-to-me/README.md

 (Optional) The app is using Langchain with Langsmith and Langserve so <b>you can create a langsmith account and api key if you want tracing</b>

-Once you have the OpenAI API key run the following
+Once you have the OpenAI API key placed into your .env run the following
 ```bash
 python3 main.py
 ```